Fosse Way: Preservation

+Route

+The route runs from 50.73°N 3.48°W in Exeter to 53.23°N 0.54°W in Lincoln.

 Lincoln to Leicester

 Between Lincoln and Leicester the A46 follows the route of the Fosse Way.
-The A46 deviates from Fosse Way at East Goscote, to follow the Leicester Western Bypass.
-The original alignment, which is still visible as an unclassified road called Fosse Way, passes through Syston, continuing as the minor road Melton Road through Thurmaston, before merging with the A607 (the old A46), continuing into the city centre on the old alignment, first as Melton Road then Belgrave Road and Belgrave Gate.
+The A46 deviates at East Goscote, to follow the Leicester Western Bypass.
+The original alignment, which is still visible as an unclassified road called Fosse Way, passes through Syston, continuing as the minor road Melton Road through Thurmaston, before merging with the A607 (the old A46) and continuing into the city centre on the old alignment, first as Melton Road, then Belgrave Road and Belgrave Gate.

 The alignment terminates at the Clock Tower, and picks up again at Narborough Road (the A5460), on the other side of the River Soar.
-A 19 mi stretch of the road between Widmerpool & Newark-on-Trent has been upgraded to a dual carriageway which was completed in 2012.
-The new route deviates in several sections off the historic road line.
+A 19 mi stretch of the road between Widmerpool and Newark-on-Trent has been upgraded to a dual carriageway which was completed in 2012.
+The new route deviates in several sections from the historic road line.

 Leicester to Cirencester

-South of Leicester, the B4114 (originally the A46 but renumbered when the M69 was opened) follows the route.
-This is apart from a short deviation near Narborough, where the original course is no longer visible.
+South of Leicester, the B4114 (originally the A46 but renumbered when the M69 was opened) follows the route, apart from a short deviation near Narborough, where the original course is no longer visible.
 A short distance north of the A5, the B4114 diverges from the line of the Fosse Way to pass through the village of Sharnford.

-For 2 mi the route of the Fosse Way is followed by a minor road, named Roman Road which, although single track, runs along a much wider and slightly domed strip of land with deep ditches either side (the agger).
+For 2 mi the route of the Fosse Way is followed by a minor road named Roman Road which, although single track, runs along a much wider and slightly domed strip of land with deep ditches either side (the agger).
 The modern road ends at a picnic site car park, and a further 1.5 mi southwards can be explored on foot.

 The junction of Fosse Way with Watling Street, now the A5, is at High Cross (Roman name Venonis).
 Watling Street is the county boundary between Leicestershire and Warwickshire.

-While the Selly Oak bypass (A38) is named New Fosse Way, the original A38 (now B384) follows the alignment of a Saxon salt road rather than a Roman road.

 The Fosse Way follows the B4455 across Warwickshire, through Street Ashton, Stretton-under-Fosse, Brinklow, Bretford, Stretton-on-Dunsmore, Princethorpe and the site of a Roman town near Chesterton, until it joins the A429 near the boundary with Gloucestershire.
 The route then follows the A429 through Stretton-on-Fosse, Moreton-in-Marsh, Stow-on-the-Wold, Northleach and Fossebridge, to Cirencester, where it crosses Akeman Street and Ermin Way.